FileOnQ/Imaging.Raw/DEVELOPER_GUIDE.md

 On build of these projects
 1. Clear your local NuGet cache
-2. Pack `FileOnQ.Imaging.Heif` for release or debug configuration
+2. Pack `FileOnQ.Imaging.Raw` for release or debug configuration
 3. dotnet restore
 4. dotnet build